mdn/browser-compat-data/schemas/compat-data-schema.md

 The mandatory status property contains information about stability of the feature.
 It is an object named `status` and has three mandatory properties:

+- `experimental`: a `boolean` value.

+  If `experimental` is `true`, it means that Web developers should experiment with this feature and provide feedback to browser vendors and standards authors about this feature.
+It also means that Web developers _should not_ rely on the feature's continued existence in its current (or potentially any) form in future browser releases.

-- `experimental`: a `boolean` value that indicates this functionality is intended to be an addition to the Web platform.
-Some features are added to conduct tests.
-Set to `false`, it means the functionality is mature, and no significant incompatible changes are expected in the future.
+  If `experimental` is `false`, it means the functionality is mature and no significant changes are expected in the future.

 - `standard_track`: a `boolean` value indicating if the feature is part of an active specification or specification process.
 - `deprecated`: a `boolean` value that indicates if the feature is no longer recommended.